Hair sheep primer

 Few "true" Barbados Blackbelly sheep remain in the United States.
 So far, efforts to restore the integrity of the original breed by importing genetics from the Caribbean have not been fruitful.

 Though classified as a hair sheep by the American Sheep Industry Association, the California Red, a cross between the Tunis and Barbado, is sheared annually and valued for its fleece.
-While its fleece is probably not suitable for commercial market outlets, due to the presence of too many hair fibers, it can be marketed to handspinners.
+While its fleece is probably not suitable for commercial market outlets, due to the presence of too many hair fibers, it is marketed to handspinners.

 The Dorper is the fastest growing, heaviest-muscled hair sheep breed in the U.S. The breed was developed in 1946 in South Africa by mating Dorset Horn rams with Blackhead Persian ewes (an indigenous fat-tailed breed).
 There are two types of Dorpers.
-Tthe traditional Dorper that has a white body and black head, while the White Dorper is a pure white sheep.
+The traditional Dorper has a white body and black head, while the White Dorper is a pure white sheep.

 Dorpers are best adapted to hot, dry climates, where they are suitable as either a ram or ewe breed.
 However, in moist climates, they are probably best utilized as a terminal sire.
 They lack the parasite resistance of other hair sheep breeds.
 Dorpers do not shed as well as other hair sheep, but their carcasses are superior to any other breed of hair sheep.
 Due to their superior conformation and shedding characteristics, they have become one of the most popular registered breeds of sheep in the U.S.